joakimk/minimapper/README.md

 ![Build status](https://secure.travis-ci.org/joakimk/minimapper.png) | [builds](https://travis-ci.org/#!/joakimk/minimapper/builds)

-# WIP

-This is work in progress.
-It's being extracted from https://github.com/joakimk/deployer.

 # Minimapper

 A minimalistic way of separating your models from ORMs like ActiveRecord that allows you to swap out your persistance layer for an in-memory implementation in tests or use different persistance for different models.